jhusain/asyncgenerator/README.md

 }
 ```

-The Observable interface both accepts and returns a generator.
-The consumer can short-circuit observation (unsubscribe from the push stream) by invoking the return() method on the returned Generator.
-To demonstrate how this works, let's take a look at how we can adapt a commonly push stream API (DOM event) to an Observable.
+This version of the Observable interface both accepts _and returns_ a Generator.
+The consumer can short-circuit observation (unsubscribe) by invoking the return() method on the Generator object returned for the Observable @@observer method.
+To demonstrate how this works, let's take a look at how we can adapt a common push stream API (DOM event) to an Observable.

 ```JavaScript
 // The decorate method accepts a generator and dynamically inherits a new generator from it